Subletting Switzerland: How a fair shared room price is calculated

 Swiss contract law regulates subletting in Art.
 262 OR.
 The central statement: the conditions of the sublease must not be abusive compared to the main lease.
 In concrete terms: the main tenant may not make an unjustified profit from subletting.

-The Federal Supreme Court clarified in this leading decision: a surcharge on the subletting rent is not abusive if it is justified by genuine services provided by the sublessor.
-The court does not examine whether the price is exactly appropriate — but whether there is abuse.
+According to prevailing legal opinion, the Federal Supreme Court's case law on Art.
+262 OR (see, among others, BGE 119 II 353) follows the principle: a surcharge on the subletting rent is not abusive if it is objectively justified by actual services and costs of the sublessor.
+What is examined is not whether the price is exactly appropriate, but whether abuse exists.
 The decisive factors are traceability and proportionality.

 What this means in practice:

-- Proportional main rent plus furnishing surcharge (up to 20%) plus actual additional costs = permissible
+- Proportional main rent + furnishing surcharge (benchmark ca. 20%) + actual additional costs = generally permissible, provided the surcharges are objectively justified

 - Transparency protects: those who can disclose the calculation are in a better position than those who remain silent